DSC-SPIDAL/harp/Hands-on.md

 ```
 After executing the last command you will be logged on to the docker image.

-The container takes up to 20GB disk space, if the machine has more than 50GB disk space, there shall be no problem to
+The container takes up to 20GB disk space.
+If the machine has more than 50GB disk space, there shall be no problem to
 launch the container instance.
-Otherwise, users could use the following commands to clean up the Docker space
+Otherwise, users could use the following commands to clean up the docker space

 ```bash
 # Remove useless docker images